House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Professional grade

 Chainsaws with bars between 24-42 inches and engine displacements of more than 50cc are the most savage of beasts.
-They’re intended for use by people with proper need and training to use them.
-That includes people who work on trees professionally, and some ranchers and farmers who might need to cut down large trees on a pretty frequent basis.
+They’re intended for professionals and farmers who cut down large trees frequently.

-If you only have that kind of work to do infrequently, consider hiring a tree professional to do it.
-These are big, dangerous, expensive tools.
+If you only have that kind of work to do infrequently, consider hiring a tree professional.
+Professional-grade chainsaws are big, dangerous, expensive tools.

 Chainsaw cutting log